liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform/00-intro.markdown

+---
+header-id: validating-modules-against-the-target-platform
+---

-# Validating Modules Against the Target Platform [](id=validating-modules-against-the-target-platform)
+# Validating Modules Against the Target Platform

 After you write a module in Liferay Workspace, you can validate it before deployment to make sure of several things: